michal-h21/make4ht/README.md

 :  name of the generated subtitle file

-The following options are same as their counter-parts from the main parameters table and generally don't need to be set:
+The following options are the same as their counterparts from the main parameters table and generally, don't need to be set:

 - prefix
 - file\_desc